 The Lint Filter.
 Wipe lint filter before every use as described on page 9.
 Periodically lint filter should be removed and suction hose from vacuum cleaner should be inserted into the opening.
 See below.

 Do not obstruct the flow of combustion and ventilating air.
-The air intake is located on rear of dryer.

 Dryer Exhaust: Inspect and clean the dryer exhaust ducting at least once a year.